allan-tulane/sp23-recitation-08-sfeldman1/recitation-08.md

   deletions.
 We will assume that insertions and deletions have the same unit cost.
 State the optimal substructure property for this version of the edit distance problem and modify `MED` accordingly.

+The optimal substructure property here is that the minimum distance between them is obtainted by deleting S[-1] or T[-1] or by replacing S[-1] with T[-1] if they are different.